Skip to content

 More than that, feeling valued is a significant factor influencing eNPS.
 One effective way organizations can convey this is by including employees in decision-making processes.
 Closing the feedback loop on suggestions and survey results, along with providing authentic and meaningful recognition, serves as powerful demonstrations that employees are indeed valued.
 Contrary to popular belief, the primary source of an employee's feeling of value does not usually stem from pay.
 In fact, research from Perceptyx shows that compensation rarely tops the list of elements that contribute to an employee's feeling of value or their overall engagement.

 This is where products like those provided by Perceptyx come into play.
-A product like Dialogue from Perceptyx can facilitate this process by allowing all employees to participate in decision-making and giving them a platform to voice their opinions.
+A product like crowdsourcing from Perceptyx can facilitate this process by allowing all employees to participate in decision-making and giving them a platform to voice their opinions.
 By utilizing this highly transparent method of listening, employers can identify areas of support in the work environment that promote mental health and well-being, contributing to a psychologically safe culture.

 A significant factor influencing eNPS pertains directly to the role of managers.
 The dynamics of their relationship with employees, which encompasses both caring about employees as individuals and task-related aspects such as performance management and professional development, are critical elements of this role.
-While it's commonly suggested that "people leave bosses, not companies," research — including recent research on manager effectiveness from Perceptyx — doesn't entirely support this cliché, highlighting the importance of viewing managerial roles more holistically.
+While it's commonly suggested that "people leave bosses, not companies," research — including research on manager effectiveness from Perceptyx — doesn't entirely support this cliché, highlighting the importance of viewing managerial roles more holistically.

 A targeted approach to enhancing eNPS can yield successful results.
 Creating a workplace environment that promotes wellbeing, fosters a sense of belonging and feeling valued, and improves managerial effectiveness is not an easy task.
 It requires constant feedback, analysis, and action.
 However, as the examples mentioned above illustrate, organizations that invest in these areas can drive significant improvements in their eNPS.